-- flat or slight upward gradients in the northern part of the site where the aquifer is thinner; - generally downward gradients in the central area, except at MW-714; and - flat or upward gradients in the east near the Neponset river.
+- flat or slight upward gradients in the northern part of the site where the aquifer is thinner; - generally downward gradients in the central area, except at MW-714 and MW-713; and - generally flat or upward gradients in the east near the Neponset river.

-Figures 6a-b and 7a-b show the gradient direction at well pairs using up and down arrows, or "=" for a flat gradient.
+Figures 6a-b and 7a-b show the gradient direction at well pairs using up and down arrows, or "=" for a flat gradient (a difference of 0.04 feet or less).

-Bedrock well measurements at three locations on Figures 6b and 7b indicate upward vertical gradients between bedrock and the overlying sand aquifer in the northern portion of the site, but no significant gradient in the central or river/eastern portions.
-Bedrock water levels were measured at MW-702B in the north, MW-708B in the central area, and MW-710M and MW-710B near the river.
-Upward gradients of 0.48 ft and 0.46 ft were observed between the bedrock and deep aquifer screens at MW-702 during the February and May synoptic gauging events respectively.
-There was no significant vertical gradient between MW-708B and the nearby deep well MB-MW-364 during the two events, with head differences of 0.04 ft between the two screens.
-Slight head variations (0.17-0.27 ft) were observed between MW-710M (shallow bedrock) and MW-710B (deeper bedrock) during the two events, but no significant difference was observed between MW-710B and MW-710D (0.05-0.07 ft).
+Bedrock well measurements at three locations on Figures 6b and 7b indicate upward vertical gradients between bedrock and the overlying sand aquifer in the northern portion of the site, flat to upward vertical gradients in the central portion, and slight upward vertical gradients in the eastern portion of the Site.
+Bedrock water levels were measured at MW-702B in the north, MW-708B in the central area, and MW-710D near the river.
+Upward gradients of 0.47 ft and 0.57 ft were observed between the bedrock and deep aquifer screens at MW-702 during the September and December 2013 synoptic gauging events respectively.
+Upward gradients between MW-708B and the nearby deep well MB-MW-364 ranged from 0.10 ft in September to 0.03 ft in December.
+Upward gradients between MW-710D and the deep sand aquifer at MW-710M ranged from 0.18 ft in September to 0.20 ft in December.
+A downward vertical gradient was observed in both sampling rounds between the upper and lower bedrock screens at MW-710.

-As noted in Section 3, the water table measurements that were proposed in the FIR to follow a major storm event were not conducted during the six-month period ending in June 2013.
+As noted in Section 3, the water table measurements that were proposed in the FIR to follow a major storm event were not conducted during the six-month period ending in December 2013.
 This monitoring will be scheduled during the next year, weather permitting.